13 Visualising data with ggplot2

 labelling bar charts generated through granular data using geom_bar()

-may be sometimes tricky as we have to use stat
+may be sometimes tricky as we have to use stat functions used to

 generate summary/aggregation.
 See Example in figure 13.33